cmu-psych-fms/wildfire/README.md

-I have written a demo python model player in `model_client.py` that provides a basic example of how a model could connect to the server and play the game.
+I have written a demo python model player in `model_client.py` that provides a basic example of how a model could connect to the server and play the game using the socket.io interface.
 To try it you will need the `python-socketio` python package and python 3:

     $ python3 model_client.py